SailingHan/AutoLabel-3D_Affordance_Flow/README.md

 > Keep the official TraceForge tracking backbone intact, and replace only the query source with task-relevant, mask-constrained role sampling.

-Instead of sampling query points from the entire image, this pipeline first identifies semantic interaction roles such as `hand`, `tool`, and `target`, generates foreground masks for these roles, and then tracks only task-relevant points through TraceForge.
+Instead of sampling query points from the entire image, this workflow first identifies semantic interaction roles such as `hand`, `tool`, and `target`, generates foreground masks for these roles, and then tracks only task-relevant points through TraceForge.

 ---